sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 **Rule over Vindale Keep and the surrounding villages.**

-**House of Bloody Shadows**: Beautiful Powerful Shadow wielding warriors and dominant leaders, persuasive, diplomatic, but terrifying in battle with weaponry
+**House of Bloody Shadows**: Beautiful Powerful Shadow wielding warriors and dominant leaders, persuasive, diplomatic, but terrifying in battle

 **House of Sanguinus Nocturna**: Blood Sorcerers and Experimenters of Vampiric Alchemy and Flesh abominations

-**House of Feral Howls**: Traditional Vampire stereotypes of animalistic claws and deformed visages, control over the creatures of the night and woods
+**House of Feral Howls**: Traditional Vampire with of animalistic claws and deformed visages, control over the creatures of the night and woods

 ### The 3 Clans of Vampire Commoners